It’s true that classrooms, labs and studies will be the focus of your time at MUA—but there is more to medical school than that, particularly here.

 A wide range of everyday living products are available on Nevis, but keep in mind that it is a small island, so you may not always find your favorite brand or size of product—at least when you first arrive.
 If there is something you absolutely must have, consider bringing it along.
 And remember: Shipping ahead makes travel easier and less expensive.

-A surprisingly wide range of regional ingredients are available on Nevis, but again, if it’s a “must have” consider bringing it or shipping in advance.
+A surprisingly wide range of regional ingredients are available on Nevis, but again, if it’s a “must-have,” consider bringing it or shipping it in advance.

-Printing supplies tend to be expensive on Nevis, so be sure to bring extra ink cartridges and paper.
+Printing supplies tend to be expensive in Nevis, so be sure to bring extra ink cartridges and paper.

-If you are renting a home on Nevis (2nd through 5th semester students primarily) you will want to check in advance to make sure items you need are included in the rental.
-While most homes have a microwave, TV, refrigerator and basic cooking items, not all rentals are identical.
-For example, check to make sure there is an iron and ironing board if that is important.
-Are linens provided and, even if they are, would you be more comfortable with your own?
+If you are renting a home on Nevis (2nd through 5th-semester students primarily), you will want to check in advance to make sure the items you need are included in the rental.
+While most homes have a microwave, TV, refrigerator, and basic cooking items, not all rentals are identical.
+For example, check if there is an iron and ironing board if that is important.
+Are linens provided, and even if they are, would you be more comfortable with your own?

 Caribbean Cable provides cable television, as well as cable-based internet access.
 Many homes and apartments include telephones.